Board of Trustees

 Jane has had past experience in economic development and land use planning.
 Locally, she has been a 4-H leader, a member of the United Way Board, served on School District #5 advisory committees and has chaired the Flathead County Health Board.
 She has been president of Kalispell Branch, American Association of University Women, and of Montana AAUW.
 She also chaired the Montana Human Rights Commission, the Montana Women in Employment Advisory Council, and the Montana Women’s Prison Site Selection Committee.
 She was also a member of the Montana Supreme Court Gender Equity Task Force.

 Jane and her husband, Bob Lopp, received the 1995 Kalispell Chamber of Commerce Great Chief Award.
 They are the parents of two grown children and six granddaughters.

 Years as a teacher, attorney and law school dean formed the heart of Connie Leistiko’s professional life.
-Since coming to live in Montana in 1996 she has been heavily involved in volunteering and serving various community and nonprofit entities.
-Currently, in addition to the library board, she also serves on the boards of Flathead’s CASA for Kids and CASA of Montana, advocacy groups for abused and neglected children.
+Since coming to live in Montana in 1996, she has been heavily involved in volunteering and serving various community and nonprofit entities.
+In addition to the library board, she also served on the boards of Flathead’s CASA for Kids and CASA of Montana, advocacy groups for abused and neglected children.
 Currently she serves as a CASA volunteer.
 She is an avid golfer, reader, and follower of national and world affairs.
 She loves the ocean of her native Florida and the mountains and lakes of her adopted Montana.